kommitters/stellar_sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ### Precheck

-- [ ] Do a quick search and make sure the bug has not yet been reported.
+- [ ] Do a quick search and make sure the bug has not been reported yet.
 - [ ] Please disclose security vulnerabilities privately at info@kommit.co.
 - [ ] Finally, be nice and have fun!.